Click or scan the icon above to make an online donation

 If you are experiencing any type of difficulty and you need someone to listen to you, with whom you can share your feelings and receive acceptance and Christian love, please consider being in a relationship with a Stephen Minister at MMC.

-Start by calling Pastor Nels or one of the Stephen Leaders and begin a ‘fellowship’ with a Stephen Minister.
+Start by calling one of the Stephen Leaders and begin a ‘fellowship’ with a Stephen Minister.
 We may be reached through the church office at (864) 852-2394.

 CONGREGATIONAL CARE COMMITTEE